XF-PAN/dicmo/README.md

 updated at 2019-03-12</br>
 https://xf-pan.github.io/dicmo/</br>
 ## What is dicmo?
 *dicmo* is an R package for estimating various discrete choice models.
-In addition, it provides some useful functions to do data manipulation before estimating the model.
+In addition, it provides some useful functions to manipulate data before estimating the model.
 The current version of *dicmo* is 0.1.0.</br>
 ## What can dicmo do?
 * data manipulation
   * convert a date from a wide format to a long format